JUDY DUNAWAY

 - Balloon Symphony No. 1 for balloons and video projection (2004).
 Premiered at CEAIT Festival, Roy and Edna Disney Center, Los Angeles, CA, January 2005; European premiere at Gewerbemuseum “MuseumTagNacht,” Winterhur, Switzerland May 2008.

 - Affirmative Action for sensors, projection, amplified breathing and percussionist (2004).
-Premiered by Russell Greenberg at SUNY Stony Brook, February 2005.
+Premiered by Russell Greenberg at SUNY Stony Brook, Staller Center for the Arts, February 2005.

 - The Sound of Skin (2003) for human skin and balloons, premiered by Kattt Sammon Ensemble at the ACME Observatory, San Francisco, CA, December, 2003.